Arsh2300/Travellury/README.md

 ## Contributing

 We welcome contributions from the community!
-To contribute to Travellury , please follow these steps:
+To contribute to Booknest, please follow these steps:

 1. Fork the repository.
 2. Create a new branch with your feature or bug fix: